Valera6/mail_talker/README.md

 ## Design decisions
 As it's a proof of concept, this has absolute minimum of cases considered.
 Stability of the performance can be further improved by about 1.7x, via introduction of few-shot.
 Very very easy to do; but once implemented, improvements by other means are capped /* open an issue if this needs explaining */.

-For functionality could add a step for shaping eval based on the open positions, but codebase is getting a bit large for a proof of concept.
+For functionality could add a step for shaping take-home assignment based on the currently open positions, but codebase is getting a bit convoluted for showcasing a proof of concept.

 I could also do the resume parsing here, but better to first ensure the existing implementation is stable enough, as we would be stacking llm errors otherwise.

 ## Features